hrushikesh2k1/Devops-Interview/cuculus-interview.md

 g) Azure Monitor + Activity Log Alerts for Rogue Changes

   - **Azure Activity Log** records every single change made to any Azure resource —     who did it, when, from where
   - Set up **Azure Monitor Alert Rules** on the Activity Log:
   - *"Alert me if any resource is modified outside of the pipeline service              principal"*
   - *"Alert if any NSG rule is added manually via portal"*
   - Alerts sent to **Microsoft Teams channel or email** via Action Groups
-- Integrate with **Azure Sentinel (Microsoft Defender for Cloud)** for security-level drift monitoring
+  - Integrate with **Azure Sentinel (Microsoft Defender for Cloud)** for security-      level drift monitoring

 h) Enforce "No Manual Changes" via Azure RBAC

 The organizational guardrail that prevents drift at the source:

-- **Production subscription:** Only the **pipeline service principal** has `Contributor` role
+  - **Production subscription:** Only the **pipeline service principal** has            Contributor` role
   - All humans get `Reader` role on production — they can see but not touch
   - Developers work on **dev/staging subscriptions** with full access
   - All production changes **must go through Azure DevOps Pipeline** — this is          enforced by RBAC, not just policy
--

 ### The Full Drift Protection Architecture on Azure
 ```